 Is it OK to clean granite countertops with Windex?

-Granite countertops are a serious investment for any homeowner, so it’s normal to have a lot of questions about how to care for them: Is it OK to clean granite countertops with vinegar?
-Does Windex clean granite countertops?
+Granite countertops are a serious investment for any homeowner, so it’s normal to have a lot of questions about how to care for them: Does Windex clean granite countertops?
 How about lemon juice?